Adapting your home: The Kitchen

 • Are changes needed to help someone learn kitchen skills for future independence?

-The risks of injury are far greater for those with physical, visual and cognitive impairments but it is important to balance the risk of injury against the rights of the person to make their own choices and decisions about what they chose to do and how they their operate in their home.
-It is important where possible and safe to do so, to support and promote a person's independence and personal choices.
+The risks of injury are far greater for those with physical, visual and cognitive impairments.
+It is important to balance the risk of injury against the rights of the person to make their own choices and decisions about what they chose to do and how they their operate in their home.
+It is also important where possible and safe to do so, to support and promote a person's independence and personal choices.

 Small changes